jmmack/example-scripts/taxonomy/vaginal_16S_db/README.md

 (vaginal-0.9.2-raxml.refpkg) Contains files required for classification of vaginal reference sequences in the V3/V4 region of the 16S rRNA gene.

-Processing:
+#### Processing

-Gaps were removed from the sequence alignment file, and taxonomic names were pulled from chosen.csv-convex
+Gaps were removed from the sequence alignment file `vaginal.phylip-convex.fasta`, and taxonomic names were pulled from `chosen.csv-convex`

+#### Output
+A single gap-less multi-fasta of taxonomically named V3-V4 sequences